umbraco/UmbracoDocs/umbraco-workflow/workflow-history.md

----
-meta.Title: "Umbraco Plumber Workflow History" meta.Description: "Umbraco Plumber's Workflow History"
-versionFrom: 8.0.0
-versionTo: 10.0.0
----

-# Workflow History
+# Umbraco Workflow History

-The Workflow History provides a chronological audit trail of workflow activity for all the nodes.
+The Umbraco Workflow History provides a chronological audit trail of workflow activity for all the nodes.

 It displays a table containing the following details: